asmaaHamdym/Joke-generator/README.md

-#Dad jokes generator for the time when you feel the blues
+# Dad jokes generator for the time when you feel the blues

-- generates random dad jokes
+- generates random dad jokes.
-- generates a corresponding image
+- generates a corresponding image.
 - using OpenAI API to generate the text and image

 Quick start: